Angie55/UC-Milestone-Project-0ne/README.md

 This features a large hero image that would fit well on any general skin care site so there is immediately a familiar feel.
 The image is fixed so it looks like you scroll over it for a clean modern feel.
 Information is visible that leads to bold images that link to recipes so users have the choice to go straight to what they are most likely looking for.
 The page scrolls over a fixed background image that fits the theme and feel.
 Then users are given the choice to read about the site and make contact.
-The main menu options are available on the page so if the user choose to scroll down the homepage rather that go straight to the menu they can still start navigating and exploring the content and it will still make sense as they start using the main navigation.
+The main menu options are available on the page so if the user choose to scroll down the homepage rather than go straight to the menu they can still start navigating and exploring the content and it will still make sense as they start using the main navigation.

 The responsive design uses the same method as the face and body recipe pages.
 For smaller screen sizes each image/link goes onto a single line so the images and text